ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

-If we check the FIB table now with `show l2fib details`, we can see that the interface name was changed from `loop0` to `Stale`.
+If we check the FIB table now with `show l2fib details`, we will see that the interface name was changed from `loop0` to `Stale`.

 Remove bridge domain.
 The command is:
 ```bash